garrardkitchen/resume/content/blog/what-is-good-engineering.md

 #### [Principles]()

-I have a fuller explanation can be found here - [Good Engineering - Principles](/blog/principles).
-In essence good engineering principles is about ensuring all teams share a common foundation.
-This will include a common approach to writing quality code, that is efficient and only does exactly what is required as dictated by a requirements specificiation; nothing more.
+A more detailed explanation can be found here - [Good Engineering - Principles](/blog/principles).
+In essence, I feel good engineering principles are about ensuring all teams share a common foundation.
+This baseline will include a common approach to writing quality code, code that is efficient, code that does exactly what is required and nothing more.
 What I consider as the core engineering principles are listed below.
 I go into more detail in the above ^^^ post:

 - DRY, YAGNI, KISS
 - SOLID principles (SRP, OCP, etc...)